Sarepta surges after FDA panel backs Duchenne gene therapy

-May 15 (Reuters) - Shares of Sarepta Therapeutics SRPT.O jumped 25% on Monday as a backing by the U.S. health regulator's advisers increased the certainty of an accelerated approval for the company's gene therapy for a muscle-wasting genetic disorder.
+May 15 (Reuters) - Shares of Sarepta Therapeutics SRPT.O soared 29% premarket on Monday as a backing by the U.S. health regulator's advisers increased the certainty of an accelerated approval for the company's gene therapy for a muscle-wasting genetic disorder.

-The stock was set for its biggest percentage jump in over three years, while the drugmaker's market capitalization was on track to add nearly $3 billion, if current gains hold.

 Eight of the 14 advisers to the Food and Drug Administration late Friday voted that the company had enough data to support an accelerated approval for its gene therapy for Duchenne muscular dystrophy (DMD).